kunurudra41/GuessTheNumber-Game/README.md

 10. **Contribution**: Instructions for developers to contribute to the project.
 11. **License**: Information about licensing.

-Replace placeholders like `your-username` or `assets/screenshot.png` with your actual GitHub username and file paths.
+Replace placeholders like `kunurudra41` or `assets/screenshot.png` with your actual GitHub username and file paths.

 Let me know if you need help customizing further!